 To say that Alternative Baker has been accompanying me all around town is probably an understatement.
-Tucked in my tote bag, it's been at my side for lunch break readings, at the coffeeshop, grocery store, orchestra rehearsal, and on my nightstand.
+Tucked in my tote bag, it's been at my side for lunch break readings, at the coffee shop, grocery store, orchestra rehearsal, and on my nightstand.

 The beauty of gluten-free baking is the world of flavors and textures that it opens up past all-purpose flour—one that shouldn't be limited to those needing to omit gluten.

 Paired with chocolate or other more neutral flours, the flavors sing.
 In Alanna's recipe that I'm sharing today, the flavors of teff, oats, dark chocolate, and toasted walnuts are like a full-on chorus.

 Alanna provides variations to many of the recipes in the book, and this one was an optional riff on her teff oatmeal cookies with whiskey currants (those will be happening soon).

 If you are hesitant about buying teff flour, do know that one bag can last you quite some time (enough for several batches of cookies!).
 You can find it, as well as the tapioca flour called for in the recipe, at most grocery or health stores or online.

-- ¾ cup (90 g) walnuts
+- ¾ cup walnuts 90 g

-- 8 tablespoons (113 g) unsalted butter
+- 8 tablespoons unsalted butter 113 g

-- ¼ cup (50 g) organic granulated cane sugar
+- ¼ cup organic granulated cane sugar 50 g

-- 1 egg
+- 1 large egg

 - ½ teaspoon vanilla

-- ¾ cup (100 g) teff flour (I use Bob's Red Mill brand)
+- ¾ cup teff flour (I use Bob's Red Mill brand) 100 g

-- ¼ cup (27 g) tapioca flour
+- ¼ cup tapioca flour 27 g

 - ¾ teaspoon fine sea salt